-1. The purpose of this report is to provide the Corporate Parenting Board with an overview of the achievements, progress and challenges of the services provided by Hampshire Children's Services to children in the care of Hampshire County Council.
+- 1. The purpose of this report is to provide the Select Committee with an overview of the achievements, progress and challenges of the services provided by Hampshire Children's Services to children in the care of Hampshire County Council. - 2.
+This report will focus on the work of the statutory social work teams.